It’s a mirrored ball – usually made of glass that you place in your garden.

 until I found this at a garage sale!

-No, I didn’t bring home a bowling ball – it really is a sphere meant to go into the garden.
+No, I didn’t bring home one of the best urethane bowling balls in 2019 – it really is a sphere meant to go into the garden.

 It’s made of a heavy pottery/ceramic and is hollow in the middle.